ParvezHossain/basic-linux-server-config/README.md

 # Install Prometheus and Grafana

+    Use Prometheus from Docker Hub
+        -- docker pull prom/prometheus

     step-1: Create Prometheus system’s group
         - First, create a user and Prometheus system’s group before installing the prometheus on Ubuntu 22.04.
 To create the prometheus system group, execute the given command in terminal: sudo groupadd --system prometheus